Does Your Photo Attract Clients or Drive Them Away?

 In about the time it takes to blink, a client who’s looking online for a freelancer will form that all-important first impression about you.
-A professional photo on your LinkedIn profile and your website shows the client that you’re a professional, and that you’re worth the money you deserve.
+A professional photo on your LinkedIn profile and your website, and for Zoom, shows the client that you’re a professional, and that you’re worth the money you deserve.
 But a bad photo is likely to send the client to one of your competitors.

 Making a great first impression is important—because changing someone’s first impression of you is really hard.